SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/authentication/azure-ad.md

 ## Register a new Azure App

-First, you need to log in to the [Azure Portal](https://portal.azure.com/) as an administrator and register a new app.
+First, you need to log in to the [Azure portal](https://portal.azure.com/) as an administrator and register a new app.

-1. In the homepage search bar, search for "App Registrations."
+1. In the Azure portal, open the **App registrations** page.
 2. Click **New Registration**.
 3. Name it `ProphecyAzureADApp`.
 4. Choose the supported account type: **Accounts in this organizational directory only (xxxxx only - Single tenant)**